 2. Kensington USB 3.0 Dual Display Docking Station: Best budget option

 The Kensington USB 3.0 Dual Display Docking Station is an option that gets you that well-known brand name with a price that's relatively low compared to the higher end options.
-But it undercuts those while still offering some great features.
+Yet, it undercuts those while still offering some great features.

 You get all the speed of USB 3.0 along with a simple-to-use layout.
-This unit also has an Ethernet port for high-speed gigabit-wired internet connectivity, ideal if you don't want to worry about WiFi flaking out at any point.
+This unit also has an Ethernet port for high-speed gigabit-wired internet connectivity, ideal if you don't want to worry about wifi flaking out at any point.